WSU-kduncan/s24cicd-ChaseEnnis/README.md

       * Because of `docker run -d -p 80:80 chase_image` specifying `80` (http) works
    * Curling Private IP Address of the Container:
       * ![curl private ip](images/curlprivateip.png)
+      * Note this image curls my site.
+My changes are further below, but this picture serves the purpose.
 5. Issues
    * My biggest issue while setting this up was that I had `apache2` (the service) running on port 80, so then my container could not run on port 80.
 Once I grasped how this was actually working, it was understandable why.